 2019 Public Art Announcement

-1. A third year of Art4Trails public art installations for the bike trails near
+Four artist proposals were accepted to install public art for the bike trails near

 Thank you to everyone who joined us for the Kick Off Event June 2, 2018!
 A new permanent sculpture, Phoenix Rising by Richard Brubaker was unveiled followed by a bike tour of the other sculptures.